cisagov/LME/testing/tests/README.md

 ## Environment Variables Setup
 - There is an example `.env_example` file for setting environment variables for the tests.
 - To use it, copy this file and rename it to `.env`.
 - The testing environment will then pick up those variables and set them as environment variables before running tests.

 ## Python Virtual Environment Setup
 In order for VSCode to use the python modules for the tests, you will want to install a python virtual environment for it to use.
+You can make a python virtual environment folder that is available for both of the development containers by making it in the `testing/tests` folder.
+Then you can have only one copy of the environment for both container options.
 You can do this by opening a new terminal in VSCode, within the `testing/tests` directory, and running:

 `python3 -m venv venv`